 A woman calls an ambulance using a 3 word address

 Most residents have never had a home address before, so using it will take time to get used to.
 The printed signs filling the township will remind them to use their new address, and keep it in the forefront of their minds.
 They will also make it easier for services to identify the correct house.

 In addition to addressing homes, Gateway Health is identifying the 3 word addresses of critical community assets including local government centers, medical facilities and clean water pumps.
 These are also being given printed signs, and will be listed on a detailed community map, helping residents, businesses and organisations to locate essential services and improving the community’s standard of living.

-And the addressing problems faced by KwaNdengezi’s residents are not unique to their area, or even to South Africa.
+The addressing problems faced by KwaNdengezi’s residents are not unique to their area, or even to South Africa.
 4 billion people worldwide do not have a reliable address.
 This can deny them basic human rights such as medical treatment and legal representation.
-It also makes it near impossible to start their own business or shop online.
+It also makes it near impossible to start their own business or get things delivered.

-“There are one billion informal settlement and slum dwellers wordlwide, and this is expected to increase threefold by 2050″
+“There are one billion informal settlement and slum dwellers worldwide, and this is expected to increase threefold by 2050.”

 Mr Vusani Mbanjwa – Ward Councillor